larsch/ocra/ocra_code_signing_and_windows.md

 To summarize, after code signing, an executable will change in the following way:

 * The `IMAGE_DIRECTORY_ENTRY_SECURITY` element in the PE header will have its `Size` field changed from zero (as is the case of an unsigned PE) to the size of the digital signature.
-The `VirtualAddress` field will be updated to point to the location of the digital signature.
+* The `VirtualAddress` field will be updated to point to the location of the digital signature.
-* The digital signature (which is a hash of the original executable encrypted with the developer's private key) will be appended to the executable.
+* The digital signature will be appended to the executable.

 ## Why Code Signing Breaks Ocra Executables